mrkinix/BCcarver/README.md

-# BCcarver — Hamiltonian Cycle Solver
+# Ben Chiboub carver — Hamiltonian Cycle Solver

 A fast, exact Hamiltonian cycle solver written in Rust.
 Built from first principles — the pruning rules were derived independently with pen and paper through experiment and intuition, then implemented with AI assistance, though I don't claim inventing many of those rules, it happens that I just rediscovered them.
 No prior knowledge of graph theory or Rust was assumed.
 It helped me learn many concepts of graph theory and Hamiltonean cycles, and perhaps the creation of a capable efficient solver.